-Since early March, the world has significantly changed due to the Coronavirus (COVID-19) pandemic that has affected the personal and work lives of billions.
+Since early March, the world has significantly changed due to the Coronavirus (COVID-19) pandemic that has affected the personal and works lives of billions.
 Due to the pandemic, federal, state, and even local legislators have sought to put measures in place to protect workers and companies.
 Several pieces of legislation have passed or have been presented that would directly affect part-time, full-time, exempt, and non-exempt employees.
 Each law tries to fill gaps and temper the social, emotional, and economic repercussions of COVID-19 for people and businesses.

 In mid-March, the House introduced and passed the Families First Coronavirus Response Act (FFCRA).
 Now a law, the FFCRA expands paid leave for employees who cannot work due to COVID-19.
 This includes workers who have tested positive for the virus, as well as those expected to stay at home to care for sick relatives.